Mikhailyuk, Sorokolat & Partners

 • a Power of Attorney simply signed and stamped by the applicant(s); legalization and notarization are not required unless it is signed by a proxy-holder.
 The executed PoA may be provided to the Estonian Patent Office within 2 months from the application filing date.

 For conventional applications it is necessary to provide a certified copy of a priority document if priority is claimed.
-It may be provided to the Estonian Patent Office within 16 months from filing an application.
+It may be provided to the Estonian Patent Office within 16 months from priority date.

 Terms